Glossary

 KIND

-Kubernetes in Docker is an upstream tool for running local Kubernetes clusters using Docker container “nodes”.
-See official docs for more information.
+Kubernetes in Docker.
+An upstream tool for running local Kubernetes clusters using Docker container nodes.
+Used heavily in integration testing.

 L